 Twice Monthly Cleaning: Do a deeper cleaning at least every other week to prevent mold growth and other damage.

 - Remove the cover completely.
 Lay it flat on a non-abrasive surface.
-Spray it with a cleaner made for marine vinyl.
+Spray it with a cleaner made for vinyl.
 Wipe or rinse it clean per the product instructions.
 Don’t forget the sides and bottom.
 If you use any other type of cleaner, avoid ones that contain alcohol, detergent, oil, and silicone.

 - Wipe down the bottom of the hot tub cover with a solution of 1:10 parts distilled white vinegar or bleach to water.
 Be forewarned that bleach may be harder on the vinyl than vinegar.

 - Apply a vinyl protectant or conditioner to give your cover an extra dose of UV protection.
 These products keep the vinyl soft and help prevent cracking.